The Ronald Reagan Myth

 The Soviet economy was in limbo in the

-command economy but not yet a market system.
-Significant reforms,
+economy but not yet a market system.
+Significant reforms, such

-such as permitting individual enterprise (1986), devolving more
+as permitting individual enterprise (1986), devolving more powers

-which were to become thinly disguised private enterprises, had
+were to become thinly disguised private enterprises, had undermined

-undermined the old institutional structures and produced unintended
+the old institutional structures and produced unintended consequences,

-consequences, but no viable alternative economic system had been
+but no viable alternative economic system had been put in their

 Changes in foreign and domestic policy